 In the famous Wellington Caves and Phosphate Mine the limestone is hundreds of millions of years old.
 Take the kids on a guided tour to see the marvellous formations in the caves.
 Megafauna fossils uncovered here in 1830 fascinated Charles Darwin and influenced his ideas in his book On the Origin of the Species.

 Near the caves is shimmering Lake Burrendong, a popular destination on the Macquarie River for water sports such as kayaking, stand-up paddleboarding and waterskiing.
 The fishing is great, too, with redfin, golden perch and Murray cod all biting.
 This is a lovely spot for a camping adventure.

-There are plenty tasty places to eat, from hearty country pubs to delicious cafes and restaurants.
-In Dubbo, try the beautifully restored Milestone Hotel, built in 1882, and the Sails at the Blue Lagoon.
+There are plenty tasty places to eat, from hearty country pubs to great cafes and restaurants.
+In Dubbo, try the beautifully restored Milestone Hotel, built in 1882.
 The Village Café Bakery makes gourmet pies that have won awards in Sydney and Melbourne.

 A range of accommodation options is available in Dubbo and the across the region, from riverside camping to holiday parks, heritage pubs, motor inns and motels.
 The drive northwest from Sydney is five hours.
 You can also fly to Dubbo or take a scenic train trip.